Electromagnetic Wave Technology Use in Moisture Meters

 Wagner Meters’ hand-held moisture meters are designed for compact convenience.
 They are not easily damaged, but they can be damaged by being dropped or slammed down on hard surfaces, as can any moisture meter.
 For large volumes of wood, an in-line moisture measurement system should be used.

 Wagner Meters calibrates their moisture meters at the factory.
-With proper care the meters stay in calibration.
-In the event that the moisture meter has been dropped, or you suspect for any reason that the meter is out of calibration, a calibration verification block is available.
-Anytime that the meter is not reading correctly on the calibration block, it should be sent to the factory for calibration.
+With proper care, the meters stay in calibration.
+In the event that the moisture meter has been dropped, or you suspect for any reason that the meter is out of calibration, and you have an Orion moisture meter, perform a meter calibration.
+With the Orion moisture meter, it can be calibrated on the spot so long as the included On-Demand Calibrator is available.
+If you have a legacy meter and cannot do field calibrations, a calibration verification block can be purchased online.
+If the meter is not reading correctly on the calibration block, it should be sent to the factory for calibration.

 Depth of Measurement